It can be the most wonderful time of the year, or it can be one of the most challenging

 On top of our weekly responsibilities, there can be added financial stress of buying presents or hosting family and friends, answering questions that come with family visits, and managing an overwhelming schedule of events that disrupts our regular routine.

 Some of us feel pressure to act happier than we actually feel, or we may feel lonely if we aren’t able to visit with family or friends.
-If struggling with eating disorders or alcohol use disorder, it can be difficult to stick to a plan when parties encourage eating or drinking.
+If struggling with eating disorders or drinking disorder, it can be difficult to stick to a plan when parties encourage eating or drinking.

 Thankfully, there are many ways to navigate the holidays while keeping your mental health at the forefront.